Mandalay Convention Centre

 Mandalay Convention Centre (မန္တလေးကွန်ဗင်ရှင်းစင်တာ) is a convention centre in Mandalay, Myanmar.
 It is one of four convention centers in Myanmar.

 History

 Before the convention centre was built, Mandalay City Hall was used for large events.
 Later, due to the increase in demand, Mayor Aung Maung commissioned a new building in September 2012 and called for a tender.
-The construction began in 2014, and the building was built at a cost of US$25 million.
+The construction began in 2014, under mayor Aung Maung.
+The building opened on November 9, 2018, under Ye Lwin.
+It was built at a cost of US$25 million.

-Construction began under mayor Aung Maung.
-It opened on November 9, 2018, under Ye Lwin.

 Construction

 Mandalay Convention Center and Commercial Complex project occupies on a 14.78-acre plot of land, owned by MCDC.
 Construction is planned in three phases.
 The convention center is the first phase of the project.
 The Mandalay Convention Center is built on 2.38 acres of land, measuring 386 feet by 305 feet and is a four-story concrete and steel structure with floorspace of 220,000 square feet.

 When the new government came to power in 2016, Mayor Ye Lwin inspected the project and found that the convention center was not acceptable, with only one large hall.
 The floor of the multi-purpose hall on the ground floor was initially cracked.
 Toilets were not equipped with sensors.
 Prior to the completion of construction, the escalator was repaired and the design of the building was changed.